jalalalhajahmad/Chat-Programm/README.md

 # ChatProgramm_Final

 A decentralized, peer-to-peer chat application developed in Python for the **Betriebssysteme und Rechnernetze** (Operating Systems and Computer Networks) course.
 This project implements a custom protocol called SLCP (Simple Local Chat Protocol) to demonstrate real-time communication over local networks without relying on central servers.

-## Project Overview
+## Project Description

-The application enables direct communication between clients in the same network, supporting both text messaging and image transfer.
-Peers are discovered dynamically via UDP broadcasting.
-The system combines lightweight protocols (UDP for control/data, TCP for binary files) and provides both a graphical and terminal-based user interface.

-Typical use cases:
-- Real-time 1:1 peer messaging
+The project aims to simulate a real-world decentralized chat application that supports direct peer-to-peer communication without relying on a central server.
+By using both UDP and TCP sockets, the system enables:
+- Dynamic discovery of other peers
+- Text-based chat communication
-- Reliable image file transfer
+- Image file sharing
-- Away-from-keyboard (AFK) status with autoreplies
+- Away-from-keyboard (AFK) autoreply functionality
-- Auto-discovery of connected clients in the network
-- GUI and CLI interface options
+- Two fully-featured interfaces: a command-line interface (CLI) and a graphical user interface (GUI)

+This system mirrors the principles of modern decentralized applications where reliability, independence, and peer autonomy are key.
+The communication protocol (SLCP) was developed specifically for this project, ensuring messages are structured, lightweight, and interpretable.

+### Challenges Faced

+Developing a decentralized peer-to-peer application came with several challenges:
+- **Concurrency Management:** Synchronizing multiple processes (network, discovery, GUI, CLI) required careful use of multiprocessing, threading, and pipes.
+- **Peer Discovery:** Broadcasting JOIN and WHO messages while avoiding duplicate peers or stale data demanded a reliable protocol logic.
+- **Image Transfer:** Transferring large binary files over TCP while signaling over UDP required a clean and fail-safe handshaking mechanism.
+- **Interface Parity:** Maintaining full feature parity between CLI and GUI was non-trivial, especially with user interactions.
+- **AFK Logic:** Automatically replying with a custom message while avoiding spam loops required careful state tracking.
+- **Cross-platform Compatibility:** Ensuring the system runs reliably on Windows, macOS, and Linux involved path handling, port availability checks, and encoding robustness.

 ---